UAlbertaALTLab/morphodict/docs/paradigm-layouts.md

 This document describes `morphodict`'s **paradigm layout** package.

-In the context of this document, a _paradigm_ is a table of related wordforms.
+In the context of this document, a _paradigm_ is a **table of related wordforms**.
 The exact nature of how the wordforms are related to one another is not specified here — rather, that is for language experts to specify.